calder-gl/calder/README.md

 To add a new example:
 - Add the example typescript file in `/src/examples`
-- add the typescript file as an entrypoint in `webpack.config.js`
+- Add the typescript file as an entrypoint in `webpack.config.js`
 - Create a new HTML file in `/examples`

 ### Contributing